emipa606/ApparelOrganizer/README.md

 - Special apparel (belts, psyfoil...)
 - Custom categories for Star Wars and Tiberium Rim mods

-I can&apos;t move some apparel to groups, so it is just dublicated there.
+I can&amp;apos;t move some apparel to groups, so it is just dublicated there.
 Groups are [bracketed] to make it easy to see.

 This patch is safe to add and remove in existing games.